 - Programmable logic controller: triangle in a square

-And each shape will also have standardized letters to represent the devices.
+Each shape will also have standardized letters to represent the devices.
 The first letter tells you what kind of measuring device it is.
 The next letter can either modify the first letter or tell you the function of the device.

 You’ll probably find numbers with the letters too, to represent device tags.
 No international standards exist for these, but they may follow company standards.